Russia attacks Ukraine nuclear plant as invasion advances

 The Pentagon set up a direct communication link to Russia's Ministry of Defense earlier this week to avoid the possibility of a miscalculation sparking conflict between Moscow and Washington, according to a U.S. defense official who spoke on condition of anonymity because the link had not been announced.

-Karmanau reported from Lviv, Ukraine; Chernov from Mariupol, Ukraine.
-Sergei Grits in Odesa, Ukraine; Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; Jamey Keaten in Geneva; Lynn Berry, Robert Burns and Eric Tucker in Washington; Edith M. Lederer and Jennifer Peltz at the United Nations; and other AP journalists from around the world contributed to this report.
+Karmanau reported from Lviv, Ukraine.
+Chernov reported from Mariupol, Ukraine.
+Sergei Grits in Odesa, Ukraine; Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; and other AP journalists from around the world contributed to this report.

 Follow the AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine